 The need to provide this information for decision-makers to promote needed actions for sustainable reef conservation is now and is necessary to advance the understanding, use, and conservation of coral reefs through an integrated program of excellence in data gathering/sharing, education, and outreach built upon active and long term partnerships with divers, conservationist, the science community and local island governments.
 To share this information on a broad spectrum will give decision-makers the knowledge necessary to make better data-driven decisions.

-Our Document Gallery is the result of over a decade of gathering research, articles, and related subjects locally and internationally that are high relative to our objective.
+Our Document Gallery is the result of over a decade of gathering research, articles, and related subjects locally and internationally that are highly relative to our objective.
 This gives our members a current and historical view of how other parts of the world are dealing with the same issues.
 This is a continued effort to connect our local participants with similar conservation efforts around the world.

 Collaborative Coral Reef Registry